appsquickly/typhoon/README.md

 passed in.
 This means that now:

 * If you want to change from one implementation to another, you need only change a single declaration.
-* Classes are easier to test, because we can supply simple mocks and stubs in place of real concrete collaborators.
+* Classes are easier to test, because we can supply simple mocks and stubs in place of concrete collaborators.
 * It promotes separation of concerns and a clear contract between classes.
 * Your app is easier to maintain and can accommodate new requirements.